Client: The Geode

 3. Involve local creative people by inviting them to submit their art to be projected

 Sculptor (and building owner), Martin Eichinger, began his career creating technology-driven interactive science museum exhibits.
 His dream was to triple the working space in his studio/office building.
-He hired Waterleaf as architect for his vision.
-Concurrently, dream team of technical wizards was recruited to design, program, test and build the light blades.
+He hired Waterleaf as the architect for his vision.
+Concurrently, a dream team of technical wizards was recruited to design, program, test, and build the light blades.
 The variety of experience and creativity of the team was critical for endless problem solving as the project evolved.

-This project brings attention to the building and its creative community.
-The project also proves the concept works.
 Sculptor and experience visionary, Marty Eichinger said, “If we can do this here, we can create visual experiences anywhere.”